Segment Display Tutorial for Arduino, ESP8266 and ESP32

 Also there is a possibility to reduce the number of pins you need to connect the segment displays to your microcontroller.
 With the use of shift registers like the 74HC595 it is possible to declare the status of each LED with one 8-bit number rather than use one bit for every LED.
 With the use of a shift register you can reduce the number of pins from 8 to only 3.

+You can view the datasheet of the 74HC595.
 The operating voltage is between 2V and 6V.
-Therefore the 74HC595 can be used with all Arduino, ESP8266 and ESP32 microcontroller.
+Therefore the 74HC595 can be used with all Arduino, ESP8266 and ESP32 micocontroller.
 Also the power consumption is low with 80 micro A and the shift register can directly clear the complete output.

 The following table and pictures show the connection between the 74HC595, the 7 segment display and the Arduino, ESP8266 or ESP32 microcontroller.